wp-plugins/woocommerce-upload-my-file/readme.txt

 This free version may be used as is.
 If you want more options and support you can buy WooCommerce Upload My File Pro for only &euro; 25,00.

+**PRO version **
+With our PRO version it's possible to upload more than one file per product, whitelist or blacklist file types, let users delete files, get a preview of uploaded files and images (thumbs), specifiy file upload titles (example: Page 1, Frontside, Backside, etc).
+For a full list of features, please visit our website.

 **Features**